DanielLiszka/Cython-Optimized-Jesse/README.md

 This is a maintained modified version of the Jesse backtesting framework.
 Created with the intention of maximizing backtesting speed and introducing support for stock and forex backtesting/optimization.

+ Built-in methods were added for pregenerating candles and precalculating indicators to improve speed wihtout affecting accuracy.
+If the indicators are precalculated then the last candle close is used for higher timeframe indicator calculations rather than the current partially formed candle.
+It's possible to backtest stocks, forex, and cryptocurrency concurrently if the indicators are precalculated and the candles are not pregenerated.

 ## New Features